 Historical accounts show that in 1533 conquistador Hernando Pizarro, brother to the more famous Francisco Pizarro, requested the idol to be destroyed in front of everyone.
 But, the idol escaped his wrath.

 It was known that the idol was venerated by the Inca and placed in a temple in the Pachacamac archaeological site.
 The site was occupied and used as a pilgrimage site by the Inca in the 15th and 16th century.
-However, the site was built and inhabited by the Wari culture before the Inca’s arrival.
+However, the site was built and inhabited by the Ichma and then Wari culture before the Inca’s arrival.

 The research project, led by Sorbonne Université in Paris researcher Marcela Sepúlveda, carried out two important analyses.
-First, radiocarbon dating confirmed the idol dates back to A.D.
+First, radiocarbon dating confirmed the Pachacamac Idol dates back to A.D.
 760 to 876, approximately 700 years before the Inca empire came to its high point.
 The dating shows that the idol was made by the Wari people in Pachacamac.

 Second, fluorescence spectrometry allowed researchers to prove whether the idol was painted at any point.
 It was believed that the red pigmentation on the wood surface was blood from the sacrifices performed in ancient times.
 But the studies show that the red comes from cinnabar, a mercury mineral found in the Andes that form a few hundred kilometers east of Pachacamac.